 Almost all businesses need marketing, from supermarkets to mega conglomerates.
 Marketing is the lifeblood of any successful company because it brings in new prospects and keeps current ones interested.
 Advisors use marketing as a way to grow their business and increase clients.
 Now, as a financial advisor, your marketing might look different compared to someone in the insurance field or the grocery game.
 That’s why it’s essential to go in with a marketing plan.
 Not only will it save you headaches and hassles, but it will also save you from wasting money.

-Beginning your marketing plan is the hardest part of the process.
-This is due to having to take into account all your goals and lay a plan to match them.
-It’s not as simple as just saying, “I want to sell this product or service in this way.”
-Forethought makes the difference between a marketing plan succeeding or utterly failing.
-The first thing you want to do for a marketing plan is come up with both short-term and long-term goals.
+Forethought makes the difference.
+The first thing you want to do for your advisor marketing plan is come up with both short-term and long-term goals.
 What are you hoping to get out of the plan?
 How do you think you’ll be able to do this?

-All successful businesses have a brand, and those brands have a voice.
-Your brand voice showcases a unique personality to present to the world.
+Your brand voice is your business’s unique personality.
 It’s something that should line up and run consistently in all your communications, no matter which team is handling the channel.
 Brand voice establishes who you are as a financial advisor and allows your audience to identify your brand on all platforms.
-Just think of your brand voice as a representation of your financial firm.
+Just think of your brand voice as a representation of your financial firm and a way to differentiate from competitors.

 Have trouble finding a brand voice?
 Try these steps: